cisco-intersight/terraform-provider-intersight/website/docs/d/aaa_audit_record.html.markdown

 * `mo_type`:(string)The object type of the REST resource that was created, modified or deleted.
 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `object_moid`:(string)The Moid of the REST resource that was created, modified or deleted.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `source_ip`:(string)The source IP of the client.
 * `timestamp`:(string)The creation time of AuditRecordLocal, which is the time when the affected MO was created/modified/deleted.
 * `trace_id`:(string)The trace id of the request that was used to create, modify or delete a REST resource.A trace id is a unique identifier for one particular REST request.
 It may be used for troubleshooting purposeby the Intersight technical support team.